Alumni Association Board

 Camille Lavey ’76

 Camille Lavey graduated with a bachelor’s degree in history from Olivet College in 1976.
 She worked as a journalist for the Denver bureau of The MacNeil/Lehrer News Hour.
 After moving to the Washington, D.C. area, Camille was an associate producer for the Newseum.
+Camille was recently hired by Coverys as a claim support associate for the Midwest office in East Lansing.
 She is currently based in Lansing, Michigan.

 Mauricio Palli '07